kazurayam/HowFailureHandlingAffectsExceptions/docs/README.md

 ### Test Cases/TC2

 Let me show you another sample code.
-The TC1 referred to a variable declared as an instance of `org.openqa.selenium.WebElement` class.
-But usual Katalon Studio users won’t write their Test Cases using the Selenium API.
-They pricipally use `WebUI.*` keywords.
-The next TC2 calls only `WebUI` keywords (no call to the Selenium API), and it can still reproduce StaleElementReferenceException.
+The TC1 referred to a variable of type `org.openqa.selenium.WebElement` class.
+But a usual Katalon Studio user won’t use the Selenium WebDriver API.
+They would primarily use `WebUI.*` keywords.
+The next TC2 calls only `WebUI` keywords, and it stil reproduces a StaleElementReferenceException.

 See the source of [Test Cases/TC2](https://github.com/kazurayam/StaleElementReferenceExceptionReproduction/blob/main/Scripts/TC2/Script1733285851173.groovy).